Parental Involvement – Come and Join us.

 We work very closely with many community services such as the police, the community police, social services and health to name but a few with the well-being of your child at the centre of this.

-Our school nurse, Kath Starling, is available to meet with you each Tuesday, to discuss any problems your child may have.
-Our Family Worker, Michelle Newton, is also here to help with any problems you have which may affect your child’s attendance.
+Our school nurse, Helen Frankish, is available to meet with you each Thursday, to discuss any problems your child may have.
+Our Family Worker, Michelle Heeley, is also here to help with any problems you have which may affect your child’s attendance.
 She can also point you towards Early Help.
-Kath and Michelle are part of a team in school who are trained to help children who may have Emotional or Mental health needs.
-Dawn McMillan and Debbie Barmby are trained to support children who may be going through a difficult time, through home circumstances, such as a death in the family or difficult family problems.
-Children are signposted towards the team by staff in school.
+Helen and Michelle are part of a team in school who are trained to help children who may have Emotional or Mental health needs.
+Dawn McMillan, Debbie Barmby, Emmeline Stephenson and Michele Holiday are trained to support children who may be going through a difficult time, through home circumstances, such as a death in the family or difficult family problems.
+Children are signposted towards the ELSA team by staff in school.
 Children are also supported in class with our Jigsaw programme which helps them to deal with their own feelings and helps them to be mindful.

 We have close links with Hull University and many businesses in the local community and encourage our children to have high expectations from an early age.
 We try to show children what they could achieve if they work hard.
 We work with Hull’s Children’s University to encourage children to look into the world of work and wider opportunities for them in later life.
 We have a strong connection with the dementia group, The Butterflies and have the Dementia Awareness award.
 Children enjoy holding Christmas and Easter activities for the group and take part in joint musical events.
 We have our Christmas and Easter services at St Nicholas’ Church Hessle Road.
 Children in KS2 can take part in Rock Challenge dance competition.
 This involves a lot of fundraising by parents so that we can buy costumes and scenery for the show.
 This is a great annual community project.